bhauman/figwheel-main/docs/quick_start.md

 ```

 As you can see we created an alias `world` for our namespace and we
-can now call functions in that namespace with that alias.
+can now invoke functions from `hello.cruel-world` with the alias
+`world`.

-Now let's change the and reload it.
+Now let's change the file and reload it.

-Alter the `what-kind?` function int the `src/hello/cruel_world.cljs`
+Alter the `what-kind?` function in the `src/hello/cruel_world.cljs`
-file so that it looks like this:
+file so that it returns `"Brilliantly Cruel"`.
+When you are done the
+file should look like this:

 ```clojure
 (ns hello.cruel-world)